Celebrating America's 250th, Sale LIVE! Till July 10th.

 The B4 ships with a comprehensive kit: the laser unit itself, 110×110mm lens, 200×200mm lens, adapter, foot switch, positioner, flash drive (with EZCAD2), rotary axis, ruler, data cable, Allen wrench, 1064nm OD6+ safety goggles, two sample steel plates, two paperboard samples, auxiliary holder, and a materials sample pack.

-The B4 weighs 18kg.
-It's 336×555×635mm in dimension.
+The B4 weighs 18kg and measures 336×555×635mm.
 Desktop-sized but substantial — designed to stay on a workbench rather than be moved frequently.

 Key Specs Explained